mlh758/Blog/content/blog/p-lang.md

 <ErrorLog> Component(3) received event 'PImplementation.eInput' that cannot be handled.
 ```

-So we were in the `Validating` state and the user started typing again.
+So we were in the `Validating` state and the user began typing again.
 Yup, we should probably account for that.
 Let's try running it again and see what we get.

 ```
 ...